envico801/clean-code-javascript/anki/README.md

 class InventoryTracker {
   constructor(items) {
     this.items = items;

-    // BAD: We have created a dependency on a specific request implementation.
-    // We should just have requestItems depend on a request method: `request` this.requester = new InventoryRequester();
+    // Bad: Directly creating an instance of a specific requester this.requester = new InventoryRequester();
   }